Srushti104/Big-data-systems/Assignment 2/README.md

   * Inference Pipeline: We designed the inference pipeline to take new data in json format and get back the predictions from the microservice running on the Docker image created

+ ## Running the Flask Server on Docker Image:

+  The objective of the project is to POST the input in JSON format to the flask server running on a docker file which returns the sentiment for the input using the pretrained saved model

+  To serve the provided pre-trained model, follow these steps:

+   * git clone this repo
+   * cd Assignment2/Bert_model
+   * Use the ```docker build -t edgar:latest .```  to create docker image which creates a blueprint of the environment with all the requirements
+   * Run ```docker images``` & find the image id of the newly built Docker image
+   * To run the docker image -- ```docker run -it --rm -p 5000:5000 {image_id}'''

  ## Annotation Pipeline:
    * Uploading the provided data on s3 bucket
    * Accessing the data on s3 Preprocessing the data into list of sentences and Using Amazon Comprehend to label the lines with the sentiment analysis score
    * Scaling the returned output and storing the data on AWS s3 Bucket

  ## Training Pipeline:
    * Built a configurable pipeline to access the data on s3 bucket, train the model and upload the saved model to s3 bucket
    * Used the BERTBaseUncased model to train and fine tune on labeled data to predict the sentiment of the data
    * Saving the trained model to s3 bucket in .bin format

 ## inference pipeline:
    * The pipeline would dynamically get the file from EDGAR, pre-process the file,create a list ofsentences for inference.
    * Jsonify the sentences and invoke the the flask server runnning on the docker image
    * Post the input data and get back the sentiments and Format the output to a csv file and store it to a bucket.